src-d/jgit-spark-connector/README.md

 Run [bblfsh daemon](https://github.com/bblfsh/bblfshd).
 You can start it easily in a container following its [quick start guide](https://github.com/bblfsh/bblfshd#quick-start).

-If you run **engine** in an UNIX like environment, you should set the `LANG` variable properly:
+If you run **jgit-spark-connector** in an UNIX like environment, you should set the `LANG` variable properly:

     export LANG="en_US.UTF-8"

 The rationale behind this is that UNIX file systems don't keep the encoding for each file name, they are just plain bytes, so the `Java API for FS` looks for the `LANG` environment variable to apply certain encoding.

-Either in case the `LANG` variable wouldn't be set to a UTF-8 encoding or it wouldn't be set at all (which results in handle encoding in C locale) you could get an exception during the ***engine*** execution similar to `java.nio.file.InvalidPathException: Malformed input or input contains unmappable characters`.
+Either in case the `LANG` variable wouldn't be set to a UTF-8 encoding or it wouldn't be set at all (which results in handle encoding in C locale) you could get an exception during the ***jgit-spark-connector*** execution similar to `java.nio.file.InvalidPathException: Malformed input or input contains unmappable characters`.

 # Pre-requisites